-For details of directors' experience and qualifications refer to the 2022 Annual Report.
-For details of attendance at meetings of the Finance and Audit Committee, refer the 2022 Annual Report.
+For details of Directors' experience and qualifications refer to the 2025 Annual Report.

+For details of attendance at meetings of the Audit and Risk Committee, refer to the 2025 Annual Report.

-A copy of the Committee's Charter is included as an appendix to the Board Charter and can be found at www.cptglobal.com/investor-centre.
+A copy of the Committee's Charter is included as an appendix to the Board Charter and can be found at https://cptglobal.com/investor-centre.